Peter Whittle (politician)

-Peter Robin Whittle (born 6 January 1961) is a British politician, author, journalist and broadcaster who served as a Member of the London Assembly from 2016 to 2021 and as Deputy Leader of the UK Independence Party (UKIP) to Paul Nuttall from 2016 to 2017.
-He is the founder and director of the New Culture Forum think tank and host of So What You're Saying Is..., a weekly cultural and political interview show on YouTube.
+Peter Robin Whittle (6 January 1961 – 27 November 2025) was a British politician, author, journalist and broadcaster who served as a Member of the London Assembly from 2016 to 2021 and as Deputy Leader of the UK Independence Party (UKIP) to Paul Nuttall from 2016 to 2017.
+He was the founder and director of the New Culture Forum think tank and host of So What You're Saying Is..., a weekly cultural and political interview show on YouTube.

-After a career in media in the United Kingdom and United States, Whittle founded the New Culture Forum in 2006.
-He joined the UK Independence Party (UKIP) and was the party's candidate for the 2016 London mayoral contest, which was held at the same time as his election to the London Assembly.
+After a career in media in the United Kingdom and the United States, Whittle founded the New Culture Forum in 2006.
+He joined the UK Independence Party (UKIP) and was the party's candidate for the 2016 London mayoral contest, which was held at the same time as the election to the London Assembly in which he won a seat on that body.
 He served as the party's deputy leader between November 2016 and October 2017 and was a prominent, but unsuccessful, candidate in the 2017 UKIP leadership election.

 Whittle resigned as UKIP's London Assembly leader in January 2018, following Henry Bolton's refusal to stand down following a vote of no confidence in his leadership by UKIP's National Executive Committee.
 He resigned his membership of UKIP in protest at Gerard Batten's leadership in December 2018, after which he served as leader of the new Brexit Alliance in the London Assembly and as chairman of the Assembly's audit panel.

 Early life

-Whittle was born in the General Lying-in Hospital in Waterloo, London. or in Peckham.
-His family moved across South East London, from Peckham to Shooter's Hill or Woolwich.
-Whittle attended The John Roan School, Orpington College and the University of Kent, where he obtained a BA in history and politics.
+Whittle was born in the General Lying-in Hospital in Waterloo, London, or in Peckham.
+His family moved across south-east London, from Peckham to Shooter's Hill or Woolwich.
+Whittle was educated at The John Roan School and later at Orpington College, then attended University of Kent, where he obtained a BA in history and politics.

 Career

 Television and newspapers

-Between 1991 and 2003 Whittle worked as a TV producer and director of arts and factual programmes for ITV, Channel 4 and Channel 5 in the United Kingdom, including a prolonged stint at the long-running TV arts series The South Bank Show, as well as USA Network and Fox Broadcasting Company in the United States, living for five years in Los Angeles.
+Between 1991 and 2003, Whittle worked as a TV producer and director of arts and factual programmes for ITV, Channel 4 and Channel 5 in the United Kingdom, including a prolonged stint at the long-running TV arts series The South Bank Show, as well as USA Network and Fox Broadcasting Company in the United States, living for five years in Los Angeles.

-As a journalist he was an arts and film critic for national and international publications including The Times, The Sunday Times and the Los Angeles Times, as well as a columnist for Standpoint magazine (for which he wrote "Whittle's London").
-Starting with regular contributions as a cultural commentator and critic on BBC Two's Newsnight Review (later The Review Show) in the 2000s, Whittle has made appearances in the broadcast media, on programmes such as Question Time and The Andrew Marr Show on BBC One, and Start the Week, Any Questions? and The Moral Maze on BBC Radio 4.
-He has also appeared on Sky News, including a debate on racism in British society chaired by presenter Samantha Washington, opposite commentator Ash Sarkar.
+As a journalist, he was an arts and film critic for national and international publications including The Times, The Sunday Times and the Los Angeles Times, as well as a columnist for Standpoint magazine (for which he wrote "Whittle's London").
+Starting with regular contributions as a cultural commentator and critic on BBC Two's Newsnight Review (later The Review Show) in the 2000s, Whittle made appearances in the broadcast media, on programmes such as Question Time and The Andrew Marr Show on BBC One, and Start the Week, Any Questions? and The Moral Maze on BBC Radio 4.
+He also appeared on Sky News, including a debate on racism in British society chaired by presenter Samantha Washington, opposite commentator Ash Sarkar.